Skip to content

 Many of the other myths about drug addiction surround treatment.
 Some believe that the addict must want treatment for it to work and this is not always true.
 Many addicts find their way to treatment by way of the court system.
 While not all will succeed, many will once they find themselves in treatment.

 Others believe that treatment should be done in a “one size fits all” approach and that it shouldn’t require follow-up.
 When we treat any disease, we know that we have to look at the individual’s health, history, and circumstances.
 Addiction is no different.
 Treatment will vary based on the substances used, the length of use, your overall health, and many more considerations.
-And treatment is ongoing, just as with other diseases.
+Treatment is ongoing, just as with other diseases.

 The Truth Regarding Myths About Drug Addiction